EmilyMansfield/compiletime-l-system/README.md

               em::tuple<A, B, A, A, B>>);
 ```

-Parametric L-systems are also supported.
+Parametric L-systems are also supported, as are stochastic L-systems.

 An [*L-system*](https://en.wikipedia.org/wiki/L-system) is a parallel rewriting
 system that takes an initial string of symbols, called a word, and